kshramt/buildpy/README.md

     dsl.sh(f"diff {' '.join(job.ds)} 1>| {job.ts[0]} 2>| {job.ts[1]}")
 ```

-Like the `task` method of Rake or `.PHONY` rule of Make, you are able to declare a job, which does not produce target files, by using `dsl.phony`.
+Like the `task` method of Rake or `.PHONY` rule of GNU Make, you are able to declare a job, which does not produce target files, by using `dsl.phony`.
 `dsl.phony` is used as follows:

 ```py